-- 1. HOST Required - a.
-Qualitative narrative report on program successes and challenges - b.
-Participant success stories - c.
-Money Leveraged (Funds by source) - d.
-Number of Households served: - i.
-Unduplicated proposed to be served over contract term: Scope A-Homeless Prevention 49 and Scope B - Rapid Re-Housing 58 Total households served this report period - ii.
-Unduplicated households served this report period - iii.
+- 1. HOST Required

+- a.
+Qualitative narrative report on program successes and challenges

+- b.
+Participant success stories

+- c.
+Money Leveraged (Funds by source)

+- d.
+Number of Households served:

+- i.
+Unduplicated Households proposed to be served over contract term: 240

+- ii.
+Total households served this report period - iii.
+Unduplicated households served this report period - iv.
 Unduplicated households served contract period to date - e.
-Number of households served who are experiencing homelessness. - f.
-Number of households by race and ethnicity of head of household. - g.
-Number of households that include someone age 62 and older. - h.
-Number of households that include a person with a disability. - i.
-Income Levels of people/family: optional for Homelessness Resolution program types that do not require income collection (e.g., shelter). - 2.
+Number of households served who are experiencing homelessness - f.
+Number of households by race and ethnicity of head of household: - g.
+Number of households that include someone age 62 and older - h.
+Number of households that include a person with a disability - i.
+Income Levels of people/family: optional for Homelessness Resolution program types that do not require income collection (e.g., shelter) - 2.
 Specific to this Scope of Work - a.
 Number and type of proposed outcomes - b.
 Additional household characteristics: - i.
 Number of households living in or coming from subsidized housing (for HUD funded only) - c.
 Match Reports The City and County of Denver requested and was granted an exemption for match on the ESG-CV funding. - d.
 Contractor must complete and upload Consolidated Annual Performance and Evaluation Report (CAPER) to the appropriate HUD system within 30 days of program completion.
 A link will be provided by the Program Officer